IF-063/test-service/README.md

 Service uses Basic Authentication for user authorization.
 You can use request header or request parameter with name 'Authorization'.

+User with name 'user' is allowed to use next url: '/authors/**', '/books/**;
+User with name 'admin' is allowed to use next url: '/books/**';

 ### Author
 /authors
 - GET - loads all authors (returns HTTP_STATUS.OK and requested resources)